jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-3-connecting-nodejs-to-client.md

 You pass data to a child component using the HTML attribute syntax shown below, and enclosing any JavaScript in curly braces `{ }`.
 The data is then accessible under the attribute name .

-> When you create a function, you specify names for the inputs it expects.
-These are called **parameters**.
+> When you create a function, you specify names for the inputs it expects - called **parameters**.

 > When you supply a value to a function, the supplied value is referred to as an **argument**.